yatharth-gupta/AI_Voice_Assistant/README.md

 Wait for around a 5-10sec for the assistant to respond.

-The assistant will respond to your query by speaking out the answer.
+The assistant will respond to your query by speaking the answer.